-During the re-commissioning in November 2014 and January 2015, imaging sensitivities with the new AQUARIUS detector were measured for all filters offered in P95.
+During the re-commissioning in November 2014 and January 2015, imaging sensitivities with the new AQUARIUS detector were measured for all filters that were offered in P95.
 For the time being, these are based on relatively low statistics (only a few measurements per filter) and correspond to intermediate conditions (clear or thin cirrus, seeing = 0.8...1.6 arcsec, PWV = 1.5...3.0 mm).
 Further measurements during commissioning and science operations will continuously increase the statistics of the calibration database and allow for a statistical analysis of the sensitivity with respect to instrumental and atmospherical conditions.
-The newly determined values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations during re-commissioning of the instrument in 2014 and 2015.
-A graphical compilation is presented in Fig. 6 for the N- and Q-band imaging filters.
+The newly determined values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations during re-commissioning of the instrument in November 2014 and January 2015.
+A graphical compilation is presented in Fig. 6.
 Some of the best measurements approach theoretical expectations, i.e. they are close to background limited performance (BLIP).